okraits/omodoro/README.md

 - display periodic reminders for pomodori and breaks
 - option to pause and continue the cycle
+- option to abort the current pomodori or break and start the next one
 - commandline argument for user-specific pomodoro cycle

 ### 2. License